About the Foundation & Center

 Tanya Kim Grassley, Strategist & Copywriter.

 Tanya is a strategist, copywriter and the founder of the creative network and consultancy, Imaginary Life.
-She is often hired to kick-start new initiatives, by defining and implementing visions, missions, messaging and storytelling.
+Based in Sweden, Tanya is often hired internationally to kick-start new initiatives, and to define and implement new visions, missions, messaging and storytelling.

-Tanya is a graduate of SOAS (the School of Oriental and African studies), London University, where her Master's degree thesis on 'National Identity and Image-making' won the Ivan Morris award.
-She is particularly interested in human ecology in a networked society, and how Design Thinking and an integrated approach to communications and service design can be applied to this area.
+Tanya is a graduate of SOAS (the School of Oriental and African studies), London University, where her Master's degree thesis on 'National Identity and Image-making' won a prize from the Ivan Morris award.
+She is particularly interested in human ecology in the networked society, and how Design Thinking and Service design can be applied to this area.

 Martina Hoft, Scientist & Advisor.